-A plausible discrimination scheme then would be to service messages by an earliest transmit time first discipline.
 Unfortunately, many of the variables in Equation 4.1 are unknown, are hard to measure, or have a very high variance.
 There is no way to know or predict with accuracy how long a message might spend in routers and gateways or in an entrance queue waiting for access to the network.
 The only time that is easily computed is the time to transmit which is simply the size of a message divided by the capacity of the network.
-But this fact is of little use since $t{TR}$ variable is one of the least significant terms in Equation 4.1.
-Moreover, even if the intractable problem of computing $t{TRANS}$ were solved, an underlying assumption in earliest transmit time first is that two messages with the same deadline are equally important, which may not be the case.
+But this fact is of little use since the t{TR} variable is one of the least significant terms in Equation 4.1.
+Moreover, even if the intractable problem of computing t{TRANS} were solved, an underlying assumption in earliest transmit time first is that two messages with the same deadline are equally important, which may not be the case.

 - (4) It is not clear that a message will be in a communications subsystem long enough for its importance value to change.
 This surely depends on the environment; wide area networks with several gateways may impose a large latency on messages.
 If all messages can be delivered before any appreciable change occurs in their importance values, then a dynamic scheme may not be necessary.
 It is probably true that some scheme is necessary to resolve contention, whether this is dynamic is an open question. - (5) What assertions and guarantees fall apart during the presence of errors in the communications subsystem?
 Transport layer protocols provide a reliable service, which implies some need for acknowledgements or negative acknowledgements.
-During errors, latency may be as much as two orders of magnitude larger than during error-free operation.
-Resource remain tied up while the transport layer tries to recover.
-Under these circumstances, it is clear that a static scheme is all that is necessary?
+Latency may be as much as two orders of magnitude larger in the presences of errors than during error-free operation.
+Resources remain tied up while the transport layer tries to recover.
+Under these circumstances, is it clear that a static scheme is all that is necessary?
 What importance values should acknowledgements and retransmitted data carry?